Skip to content

 The numerical method

 The DNS solver uses the IB method presented by Luchini et al. (2025); its simplicity and performance are key in achieving the computational speed AMPHIBIOUS is capable of.
 The spatial discretization is based on second-order finite differences.
-Equations are written in primitive variables; time integration is fully explicit (beware of low-Reynolds simulations!) and follows a fractional-step approach; pressure correction is computed iteratively.
-Temporal discretization uses a Runge-Kutta three-stage temporal scheme (but switching to alternative schemes is straightforward).
+Equations are written in primitive variables; time integration is fully explicit with a fractional-step approach; pressure correction is computed iteratively.
+Temporal discretization uses a Runge-Kutta three-stage temporal scheme.
+Implementing additional time-discretization schemes is straightforward.
 The method is second-order accurate in space, regardless of the complexity of the boundary; the temporal accuracy is preserved.
 The algorithm is simple, fast and extremely robust, thanks to the favorable stability properties inherited from the IB correction, applied implicitly both in space and time.
+The computational domain (i.e. where the Navier--Stokes equations are solved) is enclosed in a parallelepiped of dimensions referred to as the bounding box.
+Its dimensions are either assigned from input whenever a simple geometry is described analytically (as in the channel flow example), or computed automatically from the geometry itself, whenever STL files are used to describe the computational domain (as in the nose flow example).

 The key property of the IB method is that only the central point of the Laplacian stencil is corrected, which brings in substantial code simplifications.
 The grid is Cartesian; the three velocity components are defined at the cell faces, and the pressure is defined at the cell center, as shown in figure below.
 Arbitrary grid spacing is allowed.

-staggered-grid Figure A solid body (gray background) with the staggered Cartesian grid.
-The collocation points for the velocity components in the x, y and z directions are drawn in green, red and blue.
+A solid body (gray background) with the staggered Cartesian grid.
+The collocation points for the velocity components in the \( x \), \( y \) and \( z \) directions are drawn in green, red and blue.
 Dull colors indicate the fully internal/external points, and vivid colors indicate points where the IB correction is applied.

 Boundary conditions (BC) are applied on the body or on planar surfaces which must be parallel to the faces of the bounding box.
-The set of implemented BC is minimal as of this moment; however, its extension is straightforward and requires little more than defining the new BC itself.
-The currently supported BC include the solid wall (possibly with a travelling-wave-like motion in the wall-parallel directions), periodic conditions, and total pressure at inlet or outlet.
+The set of available BC can be extended with little more than defining the new BC itself.
 More details are provided in the dedicated Section.

 Parallelism, domain decomposition and cube pruning

-All programs in AMPHIBIOUS run in parallel with MPI, with maximum flexibility in terms of number of ranks and domain decomposition in every direction.
-GPU computing is only available for solver, the only part where a large computational effort is spent.
+All programs in AMPHIBIOUS run in parallel with MPI; the number of ranks and domain decomposition in every direction can be chosen with maximum flexibility.
+GPU computing is only available for solver, the only compute-intensive part.

 The entire domain is discretized by preproc on a grid made by Nx x Ny x Nz mesh points.
 It is also decomposed into nDecompCubes = nCubesX x nCubesY x nCubesZ cubic subdomains.
 Each cube possesses halo points used to exchange data with neighboring cubes.
 Decomposing the domain into cubes is useful for large cases involving complex geometries; the procedure is inspired by Nakahasi & Kim (2004) and Jansson et al (2019).

-A global file general-info.dat and several cube-specific files are writtten by preproc in the subfolder cubes/.
-The file general-info.dat contains the value of nTotCubes, the number of active cubes, as well as the list of their IDs.
-The value nTotCubes of cube files written by preproc may therefore be less than the total number nDecompCubes, and depends on the input parameters nCubesX, nCubesY, nCubesZ.
+A global file general-info.dat and several cube-specific files are written by preproc in the subfolder cubes/.
+The file general-info.dat contains the value of nTotCubes, the number of non-empty cubes, as well as the list of their IDs.
+Note that nTotCubes may be less than the total number nDecompCubes, depending on the complexity of geometry and the input parameters nCubesX, nCubesY, nCubesZ.
 These parameters also determine the MPI preprocessor ranks.
 Multiple cubes may then be loaded at once by each MPI rank of the solver.
 Therefore:

 • nDecompCubes is the total number of cubes after the initial domain decomposition;